asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 ```

-From here until the end, the whole flow would evolve naturally.
-First by creating the API client tests, then the API client logic itself, and then using it on the component, following the flow of the [previous post](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase/).
+From here onwards, the whole flow would come up naturally.
+First by creating the API client tests, then the logic itself, and later use it on the component that needed to fetch the data.
+You can see the full flow [here](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase).

-This makes much sense in terms of going **interface down** instead of **implementation up** and would make it more intuitive to follow and would end up improving the overall design and code structure.
+With the proposed changes, the flow strictly follows the **interface down** principle, making it more intuitive to follow and improving the overall code design.

 # Conclusion

-I hope to have answered some questions that were left floating from the last post.

-At the same time I want to demonstrate how both writing and software are **iterative** and **feedback driven** processes.
-The day after I had my post published, I was already rewriting and improving part of it.
+I hope to have answered some questions that were left floating the last time I wrote.
+At the same time I wanted to demonstrate that both _writing_ and _software_ are **iterative** and **feedback driven** processes.

-It also shares the precious knowledge that [Ruskin](https://twitter.com/jonnyparris) shared with me (many thanks for that 🙏).
-Adding to that, some of his problems/doubts were probably common in other people, which I hope to have clarified on this post.
+This post also broadcasts the precious knowledge that [Ruskin](https://twitter.com/jonnyparris) shared with me (many thanks for that 🙏).
+The mentioned problems/doubts were probably common in other people too, and I hope to have made them clear by now

 Are you still not convinced by TDD?
-What problems do you had implementing it?
-Doesn't it apply to your use case?
+What problems do you had using it?
+[Doesn't it apply to your use case?](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase) 😉

-I'd love to hear from you.
+Feel free to reach out to me, I'd love to hear from you